-2. If the herd owner decides against depopulation, the herd will remain under quarantine for 60 months (5 years) from the last case or for a period of time determined by a risk evaluation at the discretion of the state officials.
+- 2. If the herd owner decides against depopulation, the herd will remain under quarantine for 60 months (5 years) from the last case or for a period of time determined by a risk evaluation at the discretion of the state officials.
 The owner must also agree to a herd plan.
-During this time, the herd plan will include:

-b.
-If the herd has been participating in surveillance as part of the herd certification program, time in surveillance following the departure from the herd of the animal which becomes CWD positive may count as time in quarantine to establish or re-establish herd certification at the discretion of the designated epidemiologist, APHIS employees and State officials.
+During this time, the herd plan will include: - a.
+Periodic inspections by State or Federal personnel with removal and CWD testing of any suspect animals.
+Exceptions to the inspection schedule may be allowed by the designated CWD epidemiologist in consultation with the State, the AVIC, or both. - b.
+If the herd has been participating in surveillance as part of the herd certification program, time in surveillance following the departure from the herd of the animal which becomes CWD positive may count as time in quarantine to establish or re-establish herd certification at the discretion of the designated epidemiologist, APHIS employees and State officials. - c.

-c.
 The owner will maintain an inventory complete with the following information for each individual animal: